Tropical trigonal curves: Preliminaries

 In the following we will say that a (metric) graph is \textbf{hyperelliptic}, respectively \textbf{trigonal}, if it is $2$-gonal, respectively $3$-gonal.
 Similarly, a metric graph is \textbf{divisorially hyperelliptic}, respectively \textbf{divisorially trigonal}, if $W_2^1(\Gamma)\neq \emptyset,$ respectively $W_3^1(\Gamma)\neq \emptyset.$

-Hyperelliptic metric graphs have been intensively studied in \cite{MC} and \cite{L}, where such objects were shown to share several similarities with (algebraic) hyperelliptic curves.
+Hyperelliptic metric graphs have been intensively studied in~\cite{MC} and~\cite{L}, where such objects were shown to share several similarities with (algebraic) hyperelliptic curves.
 In the trigonal case, some of those features don't hold anymore, as we now explain.

-In \cite[Theorem 3.6]{L} it has been proved that, given a (divisorially) hyperelliptic metric graph $\Gamma,$ all divisors of degree $2$ and rank $1$ are linearly equivalent.
-This is a tropical version of Martens' theorem, \cite[Teorem 5.1]{ACGH}, for algebraic curves.
+In~\cite[Theorem 3.6]{L} it has been proved that, given a (divisorially) hyperelliptic metric graph $\Gamma,$ all divisors of degree $2$ and rank $1$ are linearly equivalent.
+This is a tropical version of Martens' theorem,~\cite[Theorem 5.1]{ACGH}, for algebraic curves.

 Notice that this is in contrast with the trigonal case.
-A smooth irreducible non-hyperelliptic algebraic curve of genus $g\geq5$ cannot have two distinct $g_3^1$'s but instead this is not true for divisorially trigonal metric graphs: we include an example to illustrate this phenomenon in Figure \ref{fg:trig_no_unique}.
+A smooth irreducible non-hyperelliptic algebraic curve of genus $g\geq5$ cannot have two distinct $g_3^1$'s but instead this is not true for divisorially trigonal metric graphs: we include an example to illustrate this phenomenon in Figure~\ref{fg:trig_no_unique}.
+The figure shows infinitely many divisors of degree $3$ and rank $1$ which are not linearly equivalent to each other.
+In Figure~\ref{fg:theta} we also provide an example, of genus $4$, where the divisors are finite, up to linear equivalence.
+This is not in contrast with the smooth algebraic case; indeed, a smooth irreducible non-hyperelliptic algebraic curve of genus $4$ whose canonical model lies on a smooth quadric surface has two $g^1_3$'s.

-Let us also recall Chan's main result on hyperelliptic metric graphs. \begin{theo}{\cite[Theorem 3.12]{MC}} Let $\Gamma$ be a metric graph with no points of valence $1$, and let $(G_{-},l_{-})$ denote its canonical loopless model.
+Let us also recall Chan's main result on hyperelliptic metric graphs. \begin{theo}[{\cite[Theorem 3.12]{MC}}] Let $\Gamma$ be a metric graph with no points of valence $1$, and let $(G_{-},l_{-})$ denote its canonical loopless model.
 Then the following are equivalent: \begin{itemize} \item[(i)] $\Gamma$ is divisorially hyperelliptic. \item[(ii)] There exists an involution $i : G_{-} \to G_{-}$ such that $G_{-}/i$ is a tree. \item[(iii)] There exists a non-degenerate harmonic morphism of degree 2 from $G_{-}$ to a tree, or $|V (G_{-})| = 2.$ \end{itemize} \end{theo}

 This shows that a metric graph is (divisorially) hyperelliptic if and only if the underlying graph of its canonical model is hyperelliptic, but we can actually say more on the non-degenerate harmonic morphism $\varphi$ of degree $2$ from $G_{-}$ to a tree $T.$